2022 Seminar Information

 Q: What are the accommodations like?

 A: Most of the meetings will be held in Smith Hall on the campus of Troy University in Troy, Alabama.
 Most meals will be prepared by Troy staff and served in the on-campus dining hall.
 Everyone will receive breakfast, lunch, dinner, and healthy snacks.
-Participants will be assigned to on-campus dorm rooms with two ambassadors of the same gender per room.
+Participants will be assigned to on-campus dorm rooms.
 Dorms are separated by gender and HOBY Ambassadors will stay on floors reserved exclusively for the seminar.
-While the dorm rooms are fully furnished, you will need to bring the following: twin bed sheets, blanket, pillow, towels, wash cloths, soap, shampoo and any other toiletry items.
+While the dorm rooms are fully furnished, you will need to bring the following: full bed sheets, blanket, pillow, towels, wash cloths, soap, shampoo, and any other toiletry items.

 Q: If necessary, how may Ambassadors be contacted during the seminar?